 An efficient market arises superior to anything a government could produce.
 Micromanaging the economy creates distortions and unhappiness.
 Therefore the government should be handed off.

-The hand is a perfect metaphor because it is what we use to be creative and productive, the instrument which ideas are brought to reality.
+The hand is a perfect metaphor because it is what we use to be creative and productive, the instrument in which ideas are brought to reality.

 Metaphorically you are a finger in that invisible hand that is creating something great.
-Let’s say you are a painter, the government would be a third person trying to move your figures.
+Let’s say you are a painter; the government would be a third person trying to move your figures.

 If governments just left people alone to trade and create markets, people motivated by self-interest would create positive outcomes.
-Just let individuals make their own economic choices and the result between people is a mutually beneficial outcome, rather than at the hand of a third party come between two market agents.
+Just let individuals make their own economic choices, and the result between people is a mutually beneficial outcome, rather than at the hand of a third party come between two market agents.

 The invisible hand in action

-Metaphorically, the complexities of the market and an amazing self-correcting balancing act is best done by the person on who is walking on a tight rope, rather than someone guiding them from the audience.
+Metaphorically, the complexities of the market and an amazing self-correcting balancing act are best done by the person on who is walking on a tight rope, rather than someone guiding them from the audience.
 The invisible hand is the cerebellum of the market.

 Ayn Rand is different than Adam Smith

 However, economists like Milton Friedman and Hayek subsequently championed this idea in their libertarian economics schools of thinking in a more positive way.
-The Austrian school of economics and neoclassical thinking are worthy successors to Adam Smith’s theory because they focused on the operation of the market with more academic rigor kept it about economic theory rather than a replacement of religion or a way of life.
+The Austrian school of economics and neoclassical thought are worthy successors to Adam Smith’s theory because they focused on the operation of the market with more academic rigor kept it about economic theory rather than a replacement of religion or a way of life.

-- Capitalism motivated by consciousness is a great thing.
-Read Conscious Capitalism by John Mackey or books of this sort, people transform the work through economic incentives.
-You can be counter culture, alternative, and capitalist.
+Capitalism, motivated by consciousness, is a great thing.
+Read Conscious Capitalism by John Mackey or books of this sort; people transform the work through economic incentives.
+You can be counter-culture, alternative, and capitalist.

-Adam Smith looked at life from a behavioral science perspective with a particular focus on altruism and moral behavior.
+Adam Smith looked at life from a behavioral science perspective, with a particular focus on altruism and moral behavior.
 If you want to succeed in life, jettison wrong ideas about capitalism and read Wealth of Nations.

 Do blonds motivate you?

 Adam Smith’s invisible hand was nothing more than Adam Smith believing in the good in people.
-That you personally can make free choices about your life and your career and the way you participate in the economy.
+That you can make free choices about your life and your career and the way you participate in the economy.
 Is there anything wrong with that?